 This tutorial provides information on how to set up your WhatsApp Business API client, register your phone number, update your settings, and send a test message.

-After you verifying your business, your business will be reviewed for compliance with the WhatsApp Terms of Service and WhatsApp Commerce Policy.
+After you verify your business, your business is reviewed for compliance with the WhatsApp Terms of Service and WhatsApp Commerce Policy.
 This step is initiated automatically.
 You can check the status of business verification and business review in the Settings tab of your WhatsApp business account in Business Manager.
 Business verification will show as Verified and Account Status will show as Approved upon approvals.

 When all reviews are completed, you will be able to view and access your base64-encoded certificate, which is necessary for registering your WhatsApp Business API client.
 We encourage you to register with an approved display name to start integration, before making any further changes to a display name.
 You can change your display name at any point after integration.

 At its core, the WhatsApp Business API client is based on Docker.

 The WhatsApp Business API client will run on any internet-connected machine that can run Docker for Linux, either in a virtual machine, or on Linux server.
 For more information see the FAQ.
 For instance, simple testing can be done on a laptop.
 For a production environment server, we recommend at least 250 GB SSD, 16 GB RAM, and 4 core CPU.
 HDD is not recommended as the I/O speeds will become bottlenecks under load.

 In most cases, you should run the database on a separate physical server from the Coreapp and Webapp containers.
 The database server should only be a few milliseconds of latency away from the compute machine(s).